QuinnJensen/nlan-docker/README.md

 ```
 mkdir nlan
-docker run -it -v nlan:/etc/openvpn/nlan -v /dev/net:/dev/net --cap-add NET_ADMIN --network host jensenq/nlan-docker /nlan init-hub <hub-public-ip>
+docker run -it -v nlan:/etc/openvpn/nlan jensenq/nlan-docker /nlan init-hub <hub-public-ip>
 ```
-`<hub-public-ip>` is the IP address or domain name of the hub system.
-We use host networking, bind mount /dev/net, and add CAP_NET_ADMIN in order to create, configure and use the tap interface.
+`<hub-public-ip>` is the IP address or domain name of the hub system

 Copy the client tarball to each of the participating client node systems: